nikkibarnwal/easily-job-portal/readme.md

 ---

 ## Features

+- **Job Management**:
-- Recruiters can post jobs with detailed descriptions.
+  Recruiters can post and update job listings with detailed descriptions.
-- job seeker to check and apply available jobs
-- Manage job postings with a user-friendly interface.
+  Authentication is required to add or update a job.

+- **Search Functionality**:
+  Users can search jobs by **location** and **designation**.

+- **Applicant Management**:
+  View the list of applicants for a particular job, including details like name, contact, and resume.

+- **Dynamic Templating**:
+  User-friendly UI built with EJS for dynamic server-side rendering.

+- **Middleware Support**:
-- Middleware support for file uploads, session management, and validations.
+  File uploads (resumes), session management, and validation implemented using middleware.
-- Easy-to-use templating with EJS.

 ---